JasonSqz/Stanford_CS224N/assignment4/readme.md

 To use AWS, you will need apply for an account (credit card required) and create an EC2 GPU instance.

-I will provide a somewhat detailed instruction here.
+I assume that readers have some exposure to AWS.
+If not, Google.
+I will still provide a somewhat detailed instruction here.

+-- Note: You will probably not have GPU instance limits (G/P instances) and need to submit a request to increase your limits.
+You can refer [here](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-instance-limit/).
+If your request is not approved, try request for other type and provide detailed explanations on why you need the instances.

+STEP 1 Configure you EC2 instance

+Suppose you just login and at the Console home, search for EC2 in top search bar.
+After getting in, select `Launch instance`.

 #### 1.2 Use Azure